Thinking of coming to UNH in the future? Already Accepted?

 - If you have a documented disability for which you require any type of accommodation, please contact the office of Disability Services for Students.
 Be sure to identify yourself as an incoming National Student Exchange student.

-- Become a Fan of "National Student Exchange at UNH" on Facebook, and start connecting.
+- BLike us, "National Student Exchange at UNH" on Facebook, and start connecting.

 - Download the list of course restrictions...sorry, these are non-negotiable!

-- Then, beginning in October 16, 2013, browse our Course Search function to see courses offered, day/time/location, and course descriptions and prerequisites.
-Make sure you select Spring 2014 before searching.
+- Then, beginning in mid-March, browse our Course Search function to see courses offered, day/time/location, course descriptions, and prerequisites.
+Make sure you select Fall 2014 before searching.
 Search for classes by department, level, or other attribute.
 Use this link watch a video tutorial on using the Course Search feature.

 - Select at least four courses AND four completely different alternates, or a maximum of 18 credits at this time.
 Note: Our classes are 4 credits each, so 4 four-credit courses (16 credits) is considered an average load at UNH.
 Full-time is 12 credits and you must remain registered for 12 or above.
 Maximum registration is 18 credits at this time.
 Intro-level in our four-year school is 400; NSE exchange students can take courses from the 200-700 level. **Your flexibility and ability to follow these instructions will greatly help in getting you a good course schedule.
 It is up to you to have these courses approved by your home campus, to ensure that they will transfer back!**

-- UNH On-Campus Housing Applications will be emailed later, and must be signed & returned with $200 deposit by Dec.
-1. Please read everything carefully and write legibly.
+- UNH On-Campus Housing Applications will be emailed later, and must be signed & returned with $200 deposit by the posted deadline.
+Please read everything carefully and write legibly.
 Return by mail directly to the Department of Housing.
 Email Paula if you would like on-campus housing recommendations.

-- IN DEC: New exchange students must download and follow these UNH BlackBoard login instructions.
-(Be sure to follow ALL directions, but change the date at the end to 01/27/2014!)
-You will be able to view your UNH class schedule in January, on MyUNH.
+- New exchange students must download and follow these UNH BlackBoard login instructions.
+You will be able to view your UNH class schedule in June, on MyUNH.
 You will not receive any mailings from UNH.
 All correspondence and billing will be handled through your MyUNH account.
 For information on how to view your account, visit http://www.unh.edu/business-services/ebillnpay.html.

-- Between Nov.
-1 and Dec 1st, take care of this REQUIRED PHYSICAL & IMMUNIZATION paperwork prior to enrollment at UNH!!
+- After July 1st, take care of this REQUIRED PHYSICAL & IMMUNIZATION paperwork prior to enrollment at UNH!!
 Please send documents directly to UNH Health Services as directed.

 - Also: Every incoming student MUST submit proof of health insurance coverage (your own insurance, or a qualified plan from your home school) or you will automatically be billed for the UNH plan.